Learn about Monitoring MetricSets in Splunk APM

 Yes

-traces - the count of traces (collection of spans that represents a transaction)
+traces The count of traces (collection of spans that represents a transaction).

 • sf_environment

-• deployment.environment - This dimension is only available for histogram MMS.
+• deployment.environment (only available for histogram MMS)

 • sf_service

-• service.name - This dimension is only available for histogram MMS.
+• service.name (only available for histogram MMS)

 • sf_operation